-The agency shall maintain an energy rate stabilization reserve equal to twenty (20%) of the budgeted COE.
-The energy rate stabilization reserve shall be utilized for large fluctuations in the COE and/or required increased power purchasing needs including regulatory compliance.
+Any material or sustained use of the reserve shall be reflected in the Recommended Budget, including a long-term plan to replenish the reserve.
 This reserve may be utilized throughout the fiscal year at the direction of the CEO with subsequent reporting to the Energy Risk Management Committee and the Boards.

-6.5 Renewable Energy Initiative Reserve
+6.5 Renewable Energy Innovation and Initiatives Reserve